Prepare the MNIST data

 test_loop(test_dataloader, model, loss_fn)

-After running this code, you will see the following output that shows the training progress.
+After running the code, you see the following output showing the training progress.

 Image Alt Text:image

-Once the training is complete, you will see something like the following:
+Once the training is complete, you see output similar to:

 Epoch 10: